 In this option, the user does not need to make any adjustments.
 TRACKING feature is activated from the menu by switching it to 01 position.
-The word "Tracking" is displayed in the GROUND PHASE box at the upper right corner of the screen.
-The device updates the ground balance automatically as long as the search coil is swung over the ground and shows the ground balance value in the GROUND PHASE window.
+The word "Tracking" is displayed on the right bottom corner of the screen.
+The device updates the ground balance automatically as long as the search coil is swung over the ground and shows the ground balance value in the GROUND PHASE window on the right top corner.
 It does not provide any feedback to the user (like ground balance value or a beep sound in automatic ground balance).